mbernste/mbernste.github.io/_posts/2024-03-28-diffusion.md

   return emb
 ```

 This code is adapted from TensorFlow to PyTorch.
 The function accepts two integers: the number of timesteps (i.e., $T$) and the embedding dimension.
-Similar to Ho, Jain, and Abbeel, I used 1,000 timesteps.
+Similar to Ho, Jain, and Abbeel, I used 1,000 timesteps (as we will see in the code that follows).
 In my model, the largest feature vector associated with each pixel (corresponding to the number of channels in the convolutional layer at the very bottom of the U-Net) is 60, so the embedding dimension would be 60.

-**Code for creating the variance schedule:**
+Next, we will write a function that will produce the variance schedule.
+Given a minimum variance, maximum variance, and number of timesteps, it will create a linear interpolation between the max and min over the given number of timesteps:

 ```
 def linear_variance_schedule(min: float, max: float, T: int):